pietroppeter/nim-fosdem/README.md

 **Why does it fit FOSDEM?**

-Nim is an Open Source programming language in which many Open Source projects are made.
-It has been part of FOSDEM in the past, having a room together with other lesser-known languages, and now it's grown enough to have its own room.
+Nim is an open source programming language in which many open source projects are made.
+It has been part of FOSDEM in the past having a room together with other lesser-known languages.
+Now, it's grown enough to have its own room.

 ## Contact Information